 The Office of Environment and Heritage (OEH) works closely with local councils and communities to reduce threats from flooding and coastal storms and ensure that people in NSW are well informed about these risks and better equipped to adapt to climate change.
 OEH also works with local councils and communities to maintain or improve the health of our estuaries.

 To achieve this, OEH supports local government through the:

 OEH is also the NSW agency responsible for rural floodplain management in western NSW for floodplains designated under Part 8 of the Water Act 1912 (to be replaced by provisions within the Water Management Act 2000).

 Coastal, estuary and floodplain management grants

-Annual grants for estuary, coastal and floodplain management are approved by the Minister for the Environment.
+Annual grants for coastal, estuary and floodplain management are approved by the Minister for the Environment.
 The Minister sends a formal letter of offer to each successful council early in the new financial year.

 Estuary management grants

 The Minister for the Environment announced $1.94 million in grants on 16 July 2013 to assist local councils to protect and improve the state’s estuaries.

 On 17 September 2012, $24.35 million funding was announced for 101 local councils and other authorities to undertake priority projects to assess the risks and reduce the impacts of flooding in NSW.
 A further $1.94 million of funding has been offered for projects activated from the reserve list.

 Floodplain management grants 2012-13 A-K